Nautilus Table Lamp

 Do you have an idea about this table lamp?
 Please let us know through the contact form and help improve the websites exactitude.
 Your help is much appreciated.

 These lamps are generally attributed to the famous Belgium artist Willy Daro, who was the owner and creator of Les Nouveaux Ateliers Willy Daro SPRL, in Brussels, Belgium.

 In the beginning of the 1970s almost every lamp-company produced lamps in this style.
 Often made in Italy, France and Belgium.

-This lamp is in all probability not made in his factory.
-Below are 100% genuine Willy Daro lamps, the pictures were taken from his sons website a couple of years ago.
+Below are 100% genuine Willy Daro lamps.
+The pictures were taken from his sons website a couple of years ago.
 The website no longer exists.
 The company itself ended business in 1987.

-In Willy Daro’s factory worked several people, many lamps were not by his hand, but they are all handmade, off course.
+In Willy Daro’s factory worked several people, many lamps were not by his hand, but they are all handmade, of course.

 These lamps became popular because at that time the collecting of minerals, gems, fossils, shells and corals boomed.
 In almost each city appeared a store that sold minerals, fossils and corals, and also due to Willy Daro who made these lamps famous.

 Nautilus is a genus of cephalopods such as a squid and octopus but it has an external shell.